Jungle 2 Jungle: Cast

-Production

 Reception

-Review aggregation website Rotten Tomatoes gives the film a rating of 19%, based on reviews from 42 critics.
+Review aggregation website Rotten Tomatoes gives Jungle 2 Jungle a rating of 19%, based on reviews from 42 critics.
 The site's consensus states: "Tim Allen spends Jungle 2 Jungle annoyed and put upon, mirroring audiences' reaction as they struggle through this witless family comedy."

 Roger Ebert was disappointed by the film, giving it one star out of four, a small step from his original zero star rating for Little Indian, Big City.
 On his television program Siskel and Ebert, Ebert said Jungle 2 Jungle was not as bad as Little Indian, Big City because it was "far too mediocre to be terrible."
 He also described it as "lamebrained, boring, predictable, long, and slow", and added that while the French version was memorably bad, Jungle 2 Jungle was "just forgettable".
 Ebert's colleague Gene Siskel mildly disagreed, specifying that he felt Jungle 2 Jungle was just as bad as Little Indian, Big City.
 He also said he felt embarrassed for Allen and Short, as he felt they were used far better in other television programs and films.
 Siskel later went on to declare Jungle 2 Jungle the worst film of 1997.

 At the 1997 Stinkers Bad Movie Awards, the film was listed as one of 30 dishonorable mentions for Worst Picture and was noted under the Founders Award, which lamented the year's biggest studio disgraces.
 Referencing Siskel's pick for worst film of the year (they called it "a horrendous embarrassment for Disney"), the Stinkers stated that it had "just as many laughs as Little Indian, Big City (zero) and we're being generous" and added that Disney needed to stop remaking so many films.

 Soundtrack

-The soundtrack consists of 14 songs with a total time of 50:20.
+The soundtrack consists of 15 songs.